Azpect3120/MediaStorageServer/README.md

 - Folders for sorting images.
 - Metadata storage in a database.
 - Generate a URL to display the media stored.
+- Generate reports and have them sent to your email.
+- Cache for quick folder retrieval.

 ## Getting Started